Jefferson Street Traffic Calming

 I am a nearby resident sandwiched between Friendly Street on the West and Jefferson on the East...at 22nd and Monroe Streets.
 We have lived here for 25 plus years and I have to say that I hope you get it right.
 The traffic calming installed on Friendly Street years ago was done improperly and cause most Emergency and other oversized vehicles to travel up and down adjoining streets instead of using Friendly.The task of calming traffic on Friendly was accomplished I guess, but not in a neighborhood friendly manner at all.
 We have experienced an increase in traffic spill over because of the height of the current speed calming bumps installed on Friendly Street.
 When contacted about concerns, the City Personnel I spoke with confirmed that the speed bumps had issue with height.
 [This conversation took place years ago.]
 So, what do we have now on Friendly?
 Much too tall speed calming additions added to a fairly well- consistently traveled feeder road and everyone in the neighborhood has to live with the questionable decision to do "something" to calm traffic.
 It became apparent that a re-do wasn't going to be funded to correct the speed bumps.
 It's not lost on me that it's a big job to remove and replace the much too steep in height Friendly Street speed bumps.
 That's the impetus for my writing today: I hope that the Jefferson project gets done' correctly with eyes wide open regarding how it will impact people who use Jefferson Street by vehicle.
 I agree that speed is an issue on Jefferson as is the case in many residential neighborhoods.
 These "cushions" look like they could be possibly problematic- namely: how sturdy are they and what will be the expiration of such cushions, [ will they flatten over time ? ] It looks like drivers with regularly sized wheel bases will drive over the cushion but large vehicles will be able to navigate them without touching the cushions...because of their wider wheel base?
 If so, the larger vehicular traffic might not slow down- at all ...
 I drive up and down Jefferson frequently and I always wonder WHY didn't the City "Planners" widen Jefferson or remove on street parking in some sections of the length of the road?
 It is a pretty tight street to navigate especially with the amount of traffic that utilizes Jefferson Street - plus LTD uses it as well !
 There are parking strips running all the way down from 28th to 13th where a widening could have provided space for parking cars and a safe travel for everyone.
 Especially if the road were widened only in spots [ bump outs, I guess ] and the wider spots could be utilized for neighbors parking.
 It's been surprising to me that this wasn't part of the Jefferson Street paving project that took place recently.
 I am guessing that opinions were sought about the traffic calming ideas that are being considered?
 I admit that I am not aware of past meetings on the calming subject but I do encourage the Engineering Department of Public Works do an additional "reach out" throughout the community and share what is on the table making sure that it can be modified if neighbors have concerns about the "style" of calming details being considered.
 Eugene residents, especially those who travel up and down Jefferson on a daily basis should be a direct part of this decision in some way.
 Reach out further to make clear what the calming features will be that Public Works/Engineering are considering using- Everyone sharing ideas can help ensure that another mistake isn't made...
 I will offer my two cents: What about the calming feature put on E. 34th or E. 32nd in South Eugene, running from Donald to Amazon?
 They seem to work pretty well- What I am referring to are the center diamonds and bump outs.
 When I drive on this road it seems easy enough to navigate and I find that they do calm traffic.
 My apologies for being a little negative or pushy, I obviously have some leftover feelings about Friendly Streets Calming practices.
 Thank You, Debbie Summers

-Olive asked about 4 years ago
+Olive asked almost 5 years ago

 Thank you for sharing your neighborhood history and concern about the traffic calming, old and new.
 The traffic calming projects on nearby Friendly and Lincoln streets were installed many decades ago and were some of the first speed humps built.
 We’ve established standards for their construction to yield consistent results.
 Some of the Friendly Street speed humps were reconstructed with a paving project a few years ago and should be matching or standard height of 3 inches.